cheery/textended-edit/README.md

     sudo apt-get install python-opengl
     sudo pip install pysdl2

-You can obtain textended by cloning it inside the repository:
+You can obtain textended by:

     git clone https://github.com/cheery/textended/

-It is structured in a way that the editor is able to use it.
+It's just a module in a different repository so it's enough if you place the cloned directory inside the editor's repository.

 On Windows platform you might not find SDL2_image.
 It is available in: https://www.libsdl.org/projects/SDL_image/ Place it into the PYSDL2_DLL_PATH.